How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 As we worked to expand the number of measurements we were taking in, and consequently started measuring things that were further from an actual lead (think: time-on-site goals, smart goals, page view goals), in some cases the number that we historically talked about all the time—cost-per-lead—began to mean something different.

-We got the bid automation to do our bidding.
+We were able to automate Google Ads and got the bid automation to do our bidding.
 But we introduced more uncertainty into some of our client conversations as a result.

 Conversion Segmentation

-The new Google Ads UI gave a nice way to get those client conversions back on track.
-We now had access to a table to break about the individual conversions:
+The Google Ads UI gave a nice way to get those client conversions back on track.
+We now had access to a table to break down the individual conversions:

 And with this example we can see $49k spend for 602 total conversions at $82 each.
 But we can also see 231 form conversions at $213 each.